gskema/gskema.github.io/_posts/2016-02-18-how-to-install-php7-lamp-server-on-ubuntu.md

 ---

-To install **PHP7**, we must check whether PHP7 packages are already included in our Linux ditribution:
+To install **PHP7**, we must check whether PHP7 packages are already included in our Linux distribution:

     apt-cache search php7.0-